mxbusch/mxbusch.github.io/_pages/about.md

 ---

 I am a **Technical Consultant at [MathWorks](https://mathworks.com/services/consulting.html)**.
-I advise and support development teams in best practices of **Model-Based Design** using MATLAB/Simulink.
+I advise and support development teams in best practices of **Model-Based Design** using MATLAB/Simulink. including workflows and best practices for

+♾️ automated software integration, testing, and deployment processes (CI/CD),

+💻 code generation (C/C++), and

+🏭 methods and techniques for plant and system modeling.

+The focus is on simulations and control applications for **industry, automation and machinery**.

+---

+If you want, I can also make it sound more polished for a brochure or website.

 Formerly, I was a research associate at the **[Institute for Machine Tools and Industrial Management (*iwb*)](https://www.mec.ed.tum.de/en/iwb/homepage/)** at the **[Technical University of Munich (TUM)](https://www.tum.de/en/)**.